EtlamGit/EasyGrblSetup/README.md

 * Step by step guide for necessary configuration

+## Translation
+For general discussion about translation use issue #2.
+If you would like to add a specific language you can add a new issue or directly create a pull request.
+Credits for available translations go to:
+* French: @LETARTARE
+* German: @EtlamGit

 ## License
 * You are free to use this software for private purpose.
 * I guarantee for nothing: functionality, physical damage, injury or harm you may take.